Sign In Forgot Password

 • Financial

 • Please keep your financial account in good standing and paid in full leading up to your child’s milestone.
-If you need to make other payment arrangements, please contact our Interim Executive Director, Amy Abrams.
+If you need to make other payment arrangements, please contact our Executive Director, Phil Nordlinger.

 • The B'nai Mitzvah fee is divided into three payments, paid in three installments when your child is in 4th, 5th and 6th grades.
 The fee covers all training, the streaming of the service as well as sponsorship for the Oneg on the Friday night before your child becomes a Bar/Bat Mitzvah and the bimah flowers for that weekend.
 All children and their families are honored in the Order of Service and Spotlight for the flower and Oneg sponsorships.